 - Using a small spatula, spread the dough evenly into the bottom and up the sides of the tart pan.

 - IF USING TART PAN--If you are using a tart pan, there's no need to try and shape the dough at all.
 IF USING PIE PLATE--you might want to attempt to smooth the top edges of your tart.
-It's certainly not necessary though!
+It's certainly not necessary though.

-- Peel, core, and cut each pear into 1 1/2- to 2-inch wedges.
+- Filling: Peel, core, and cut each pear into 1 1/2- to 2-inch wedges.
 An apple slicer makes this process a lot easier- just slice it, then take a paring knife to the slices to remove the skin.

 - Arrange one ring of pears with the tips pointing toward the center and slightly overlapping them on top of the dough.